-5. Fit the end of the tube from the pump unit marked 'Inert gas 'B' to the nipple near the bottom of the reagent manifold marked 'Inert gas 'B' to separator'.
+5 Fit the end of the tube from the pump unit marked 'Inert gas 'B' to the nipple near the bottom of the reagent manifold marked 'Inert gas 'B' to separator'.
 The nipple has a contoured profile.
 Push the tubing onto the nipple until it covers all of the contoured section.

-Note To remove a module and replace it with another, refer to the instructions in section 3.5.
+To remove a module and replace it with another, see instructions on Page 54.